Doctoral Program in

 • Description:

-• Description: This is an annual activity with the character of a National Congress in which lectures by prestigious researchers from Spanish research centres alternate with presentations in the form of short communications and posters.
-The general objectives are: to alleviate the effect of distance and the idea of isolation inherent to the geographical situation of our Islands, to promote scientific cooperation, to encourage the search for and establishment of Industry-University relations, to bring the different research trends in the field of Organic Chemistry and related fields closer to teachers and students, as well as to awaken research vocations.
-Students have the opportunity to present their research work in front of a highly qualified audience, which serves as a great motivation for their work.
-The event is held over 4 days in the month of October and is valid for full-time or part-time students.
-Information regarding the event can be found at the following address: web
+• Description: This is an annual event, taking the form of a National Congress, in which lectures by prestigious researchers from Spanish research centers alternate with presentations in short and poster formats.
+The general objectives are: to alleviate the remoteness effect and the idea of isolation inherent to the geographical location of our Islands, to promote scientific cooperation, to encourage the search for and establishment of industry-university relations, to bring the various research trends in the field of Organic Chemistry and related fields closer to faculty and students, as well as to awaken research vocations.
+Students have the opportunity to present their research work to a highly qualified audience, which greatly motivates them in their work.
+The event is held over four days in October and is open to full-time or part-time students.
+Information regarding the event can be found at the following address. web

 • Competencies: The following competencies are worked on: CB11-CB16, CA01-CA06, according to the list of competencies in the title.